 In her speech, Ms. Carlotta Bessozzi, the Coordinator of Civil Society Europe stressed that in the light of recent legislative backsliding concerning freedom of association, funding and other issues related to civil society in some European Union member states, the existence of civil society strategy for establishing a resilient civil society is essential.
 She stressed that EU institutions need stronger recommendations that take into consideration how civil society can ensure greater involvement from CS representatives through discussions with different stakeholders.
 She further pointed that It’s key that ways are identified whereby members have an opportunity to comment on reports provided by the union itself.

 During the event, BCSDN’s Policy and Advocacy Coordinator, Ms. Anja Bosilkova- Antovska presented the findings from network’s flagship product, the Monitoring Matrix for enabling environment, which evaluates the state of CSOs in the Western Balkans and Turkey, as well as CSOs joint positions on the overall state of democracies.
 By recalling on country specific examples, at the event, BCSDN members provided a unified voice of support for democracy in their countries of operation and the region while advocating policy changes to empower civil society through accession processes.
-Some of the countries’ issues discussed were: the limitation of basic freedoms (freedom of assembly, association and expression), the lack of CSOs-government dialogue, and CSOs involvement in public consultations, the SLAPP cases, lack of operational grants from EU, lack of public funding, problems regarding SLAPP cases, etc.
+Some of the countries’ issues discussed were: the limitation of basic freedoms (freedom of assembly, association and expression), the lack of CSOs-government dialogue, and CSOs involvement in public consultations, problematic AML/CFT regulations, SLAPP cases, lack of operational grants from EU, lack of transparent and effective public funding, etc.

 The attendees explored how to collaborate in creating a unified strategy for working with CSOs.
 They agreed that involving CSOs is vital and should be done proactively; additionally, it was discussed that CS offers potential solutions rather than obstacles which can arise due to interference from abroad.
 Participants explored ways to defy prevailing obstacles for CSOs in the region, namely restrictions on foreign funding and hefty fines.
 They discussed approaches to partner more effectively with member states as well as shared experiences regarding European Union Delegation’s (EUDs) countries’ operations.